mainmatter/playbook/project-flow/full-service/README.md

 ## Evaluation

-Every increment of the project that is completed and released should be evaluated for whether the assumptions made in the discovery and conception stages prove true in reality and the application achieves the project's objective as intended.
+Every increment of the application that is completed and released should be evaluated for whether the assumptions made in the discovery and conception stages prove true in reality and the application achieves the project's objective as intended.
 Ideally that evaluation can be conducted based on